keitabroadwater/gnns_in_action/chapter_8/README.md

 #### 8.8 Parallel & Distributed Processing
 Step into the world of parallel and distributed processing to harness collective computational power, enhancing the scalability of GNNs.
 - [Distributed Processing Example on Kaggle](https://www.kaggle.com/keitabr1/chapter-8-distributed-processing-with-2-gpus)
+- Pressing the "Edit" button in the top right, will switch to notebook view.

 #### 8.9 Training with a Remote Storage System
 Discover strategies for integrating remote storage systems to streamline and optimize the training of large-scale GNNs.